trunk-io/trunk-action/readme.md

     arguments: --github-annotate-new-only=false
 ```

-## Using with the github merge queue
+## Usage with the github merge queue

 Trunk auto-detects when it is running from the github merge queue and will check only the files
 being merged.
 The `merge` and `squash` strategies are currently supported. `rebase` does not yet